 Randi Roschnotti worked as a fifth grade teacher at Hugo Newman College Preparatory Elementary/Middle School in Manhattan for eight years.
 In addition to teaching in the classroom, she concurrently worked as an independent consultant to help research and write a series of reading Units of Study.
 While Randi loved teaching in the classroom, it was always her career goal to work as a staff developer, guiding other professionals in the teaching of literacy within their classrooms.
-As a Literacy Consultant for D.E.I., Randi is passionate about engaging with staff and administration to revise literacy curriculum in an effort to make it relevant and meaningful for today's students.
+As a Literacy Consultant, Randi is passionate about engaging with staff and administration to revise literacy curriculum in an effort to make it relevant and meaningful for today's students.

 Debra Wachtler is a Literacy Consultant for the Distinctive Educator’s Institute who works with administrators and teachers to develop and implement effective literacy curriculum.
 Debra previously worked for twelve years as an educator for the New York City Department of Education.
 During her time as a classroom teacher, Debra worked as both a general education teacher and a special education teacher.
 While teaching, Debra received a Master’s of Science degree in Elementary and Special Education from Touro College in New York City.
 She also completed additional Masters level coursework through New York University.
 Debra has always had a passion for teaching literacy in her classroom.
 She was a Columbia University Teachers College Teacher Leader for many years in which she helped research various literacy topics and develop reading and writing units of study.